tanweer306/chai-aur-react/README.md

-this is new readme file
+this is a new readme file
-added new line of code
+added a new line of code
 Readme updated